Bil'in: Local protests

+Arrest by the Israeli army of a Palestinian protesting against the separation wall in Bil'in, December 2005.

 In June 2005 an Israeli soldier lost an eye after being hit by a rock thrown by a demonstrator.
 In the same incident rubber bullets were used resulting in seven protesters being wounded, one of whom was also hospitalised.

 Two Bil’in protests in the summer of 2005 are described in detail by Irish journalist David Lynch in his book, A Divided Paradise: An Irishman in the Holy Land.
 In August 2006, a demonstration against the 2006 Lebanon War was dispersed by the Israel Border Police using tear gas and rubber coated bullets.
 An Israeli lawyer, Limor Goldstein, was severely injured after being shot twice.

 Conferences demonstrating solidarity with the protesters were held in the village in February 2006 and April 2007.